luiscruz/course_sustainableSE/2026/index.md

       - Same version, same app, but different running environment
 - Blog-style report (markdown, approx 2500 words).
   - Bonus if you can automate the experiment and there is a replication package.
+- Groups of 4, randomly assigned. **Sign up to our Brightspace course until Feb 9 to be assigned a group**
 - [Submission by pull request to the website.
 Instructions for Project 1 here](/course_sustainableSE/2026/p1_measuring_software/).
+  - **Deadline for initial pull request with topic description:** Feb 12
   - Blog-style report (markdown, approx 2500 words).
   - Replication package.
+  - Buddycheck for P1 (via Brightspace)
 - **Weight in final grade**: 40%
 - **Deadline** Friday, Feb 28